zerkering/ShopperSim/README.md

 # ShopperSim
-A simulation tool to simulate customer behavior in retail store
+A simulation tool to simulate customer behavior in retail store using Sorenson 2017 et. al. parameter
 ## Installation
 Bigsimr is a library used in Julia.
 You cannot directly use it in Python. ref: https://pypi.org/project/bigsimr/ You have to install Julia and specify Julia's Path in Terminal first unless otherwises will error.